arrow-kt/arrow-website/content/docs/incubation/analysis/laws.md

 ### Organizing laws

-If you want to define pre and postconditions for an entire library, it's often useful to organize those by package or type.
+If you want to define pre and post-conditions for an entire library, it's often useful to organize those by package or type.
 To help with this task, you can define several laws inside an `object` marked with the `@Laws` annotation (notice the final `s`.)

 ```kotlin
 import arrow.analysis.Law